 Do you often buy things on Craigslist to resell for more?
 If so, when someone asks why you are buying the item, do you tell the truth?
 Some people get angry when you say that you’re going to resell and try to raise the price.

 That’s most of my business.
-I usually buy items and appliances that need to be fixed or other work done on them, and are being sold for very cheap because of this.
+I usually buy items and appliances that need to be fixed or other work is done on them, and are being sold for very cheap because of this.
 I’ve bought thousands of appliances and occasionally people will ask why I’m buying the appliances.
 I tell them that I buy/sell and repair appliances.
 The response 99% of the time is “cool, that sounds like a great business”.
-I add value to the item, then sell it for market rate, which is significantly higher than the price I originally pay.
+I add value to the item, then sell it for market rate, which is significantly higher than the price I originally paid.

 30-45 minute drive is about my max, and at 45 minutes, I usually charge extra for delivery.
 Delivering out too far takes a lot of gas, time, and if for some reason there is an issue with the appliance, it’s a massive pain to go all the way back out.
 I’ve found it’s just not worth going much further than that.
-You need to decide before hand, before the calls and emails come in how far away you are willing to deliver and stick to it.
+You need to decide beforehand before the calls and emails come in how far away you are willing to deliver and stick to it.
 People will always try to get you to go further and push your boundary.
 Don’t do it.

-Hey Ryan, How do you determine what you pay for a washer and dryer.
+Hey Ryan, How do you determine what you pay for a washer and dryer?
 Is there a price range you stay within and are there certain criteria that you use to purchase?

 Make and model of the machine, how old it is, cosmetic condition, symptoms of what might be wrong with it, how far away the machines are to pick up, whether it’s just a single machine or a set etc. I go over each of these in depth in the ApplianceSchool.com training as well as typical prices I am willing to pay for these machines and how much they sell for.
 Another variable is how much you need to hustle at the time, how much inventory you have etc.